vjelic/madengine-glog-fork/README.md

 madengine discover --tags dummy2:dummy_2
 ```

 That's it!
-You're now ready to run AI models with MADEngine.
+You're now ready to run AI models with madengine.
 Continue reading for advanced features and distributed execution.

 ## ✨ Features